← All Tags

 Stop your dashboard and Kodi from fighting over the same screen.
 Here’s how to split one Pi into two reliable workspaces.

-#2079: PLCs: The Grey Boxes Running the World
+#2079: The Geopolitics of Grey Boxes

 Why factories still run on ladder logic, VxWorks, and rugged grey boxes instead of cloud servers.